 Developing Skills to Intervene

-You can find intervention skills throughout the UMatter website.
-When you know how to intervene safely and comfortably, you will be more likely to intervene on behalf of others.
+You can find many intervention skills throughout the UMatter website.
+When you know how to intervene safely and comfortably, you will feel more empowered to support the safety of others.

 - How to intervene effectively

 - Remember the "3 D's" of intervention: Distract, Direct, Delegate

 - Ask your friends to help.

 - Approach others in a friendly manner.

 - Call 911 or Public Safety for help if violence or harm seems unavoidable.

 After you feel safe, you can focus on keeping a friend, acquaintance, or stranger safe, too.
 Taking action on one another’s behalf is how we create a vibrant, healthy, and engaged community.
 When you intervene effectively, the rewards are significant – for you and for our campus.